NoaHimesaka1873/blend-docs/guides/Container Management Guide/index.md

 image goes here
 <div class="gap"></div>

 Along the top are your **containers**, which act as a sort of distro in a distro.
-From here you can start, reorder (more on that later), or delete them
+From here you can start, reorder (more on that later), or delete them.

 :::info